 Thank you Bay Federal Credit Union!

-- Special thank you to Bay Federal who assembled and distributed over 120 summit goodie bags for the Fall 2021 Queer, Trans, & Allied Student Virtual Summit of the Central Coast!
-Their continued support of the Summit, both in person helping with registration pre-COVID and in 2021 with the virtual summit, is a tremendous boost and support.
+- Special thank you to Bay Federal Credit Union who has volunteered for the Summit since 2019.
+In 2021, Bay Federal assembled and distributed over 160 summit goodie bags for the Fall 2021 Queer, Trans, & Allied Student Virtual Summit of the Central Coast!
+Their continued support of the Summit, both in person helping with registration in 2019 and with the virtual summit in 2020 and 2021, is a tremendous boost and support.

 Student Summit Flyer Download